andrewcberkley/EarthTimeR/README.md

 Another reason `EarthTimeR` was built on top of the `googlesheets4` and `googledrive` packages together is for ease of file (Sheet) identification.
 The `googlesheets4` package requires you to specify the target Sheet by its ID, not by its name.
 That’s because the underlying APIs only accept file IDs.
 But the `googledrive package` offers lots of support for navigating between human-friendly file names and their associated IDs.
 This support applies to all files on Drive and, specifically, to Sheets.

-Therefore, it was on natural to use both `googledrive` and `googlesheets4` together when building the `EarthTimeR' package.
+Therefore, it was only natural to use both `googledrive` and `googlesheets4` together when building the `EarthTimeR' package.

 After getting started with establishing your EarthTime layers sheet using the `set_EarhTime_csv_layers` function, it is recommend that you first attach both aforementioned packages.